diamant3/SRTF-Visualizer/README.md

 - turnaround confusion and missing completion column in record table
 - inaccurate ganttchart end time

+## Contribute

-*This is a school project and feel free to improve or learn from it.*
+This is a school project and feel free to improve or learn from it.